 Excerpt from Part Two: Nature, by Emily Dickinson¹

 The local quilt shop imported a cheery line of batiks.
 I couldn’t resist the hexagon design or the pink fabric with spattered squares seeming to glimmer over the fabric.
-While many of the shop’s clientele are focused on more traditional patterns and fabrics, I decided to make a modern honeycomb quilt² with the new batiks.
+I decided to make a modern honeycomb quilt² with the new batiks.

 I completed the piecing and sewing the rows a few weeks ago.
-The last step is the shop owner quilting a meandering flower and honeybee pattern, then I’ll be binding the edges of the quilt.
-I’ll post the fully completed quilt over the next couple of weeks.
+The last step is the shop owner quilting a meandering flower and honeybee pattern, then I’ll be binding it.

 ¹ 97.
 “To make a prairie it takes a clover and one bee.”
 Part Two: Nature.
 Dickinson, Emily.
 1924.
 Complete Poems.
 Retrieved from https://www.bartleby.com/113/2097.html